ryan-neil/ds-a/README.md

 ### Introduction
 The goal of this document is to provide a quick reference guide for the main concepts of Data Structures and Algorithms, along with simple to understand sample code.

+For this reference guide all example code will be written in the JavaScript programming language.

 ###### If you found this guide helpful give me a follow and let me know! 🤙🏻
 [![Twitter Badge](https://img.shields.io/badge/-Twitter-00acee?style=flat-square&logo=Twitter&logoColor=white)](https://twitter.com/home?lang=en)